pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 # DELEG and DELEGI Record Types

-The DELEG record uses a new resource record type, whose contents are a list of key-value pairs whose wire and display formats are the same as those in the SVCB record defined in {{?RFC9460}}.
+The DELEG record uses a new resource record type, whose Rdata is a list of key-value pairs whose wire and display formats are the same as those in the SVCB record defined in {{?RFC9460}}.
-The list of key-value pairs is called "delegation information".
-See {{kv-iana}} for the IANA registry for the key-value pairs.
+A DELEG record is authoritative for the named zone, and creates a delegation and thus lives in the parent of the named zone.

 The DELEGI record has the identical format as the DELEG record.
-The use of the DELEGI record is different from the use of the DELEG record: the DELEG record creates a delegation and thus lives in the parent zone, and the DELEGI record gives information about delegation by being the target of the "indirect" keyword.
+The use of the DELEGI record is different from the use of the DELEG record: it gives information about delegation.
+DELEGI records are not authoritive and are treated like regular non-authoritative records.

 Some key-value pairs are actions that a DELEG-aware resolver takes when it gets a DELEG or DELEGI record.
 The actions defined in this document are: